Arjun-G-Ravi/AI-Notes/04_NLP/16_GPT.md

 This paper introduces the common approach of two step LLM training - pretraining(on large unlabelled text via self-supervised learning) and fine tuning(on a smaller, labelled and cleaner dataset, often on a particular domain via supervised learning).
 Nowadays, this approach has become the golden standard for LLM training.

+# Decoder-only Transformer model

+A decoder-only model is a type of neural network architecture that consists of a single component, the decoder, which is responsible for generating the output.
+There is no encoder component that processes the input data before passing it to the decoder.

+The original introduction of the transformer had an encoder-decoder architecture, and it was only later that the standard paradigm for causal language model was defined by using only the decoder part of this original architecture.

 # GPT
 GPT is used for autoregressive text generation.
 It is a decoder only model, with the following architecture.